hannesN/gef-mindmap-tutorial/com.itemis.gef.tutorial.mindmap.doc/markdown/14_create_eclipse_editor.md

 # Step 14 - Create an Eclipse Editor

-In this Tutorial we want to integrate the GEF-Editor into the Eclipse IDE. basic knowledge about how to develop Eclipse Plug-ins are presumed.
+In this step we want to integrate the GEF-Editor into the Eclipse IDE.
+Basic knowledge about developing Eclipse Plug-ins are presumed.

 ## Modifying the existing projects